 Can Humans Get Worms from Tortoises?

-It’s rare for a tortoise to infect a human with worms.
-However, you should wash your hands after cleaning, feeding, and handling your worm-infested tortoises.
-Using disposable gloves is also a good idea when cleaning the enclosure.
+However, wash your hands after cleaning, feeding, and handling a worm-infested tortoise.
+Using disposable gloves is also recommended when cleaning the enclosure.